Characters of the Uncharted series: Eddy Raja

-Eddy Raja, voiced by James Sie, is an old rival of Nathan Drake and the leader of a group of Indonesian pirates.
+Eddy Raja, voiced by James Sie, is an old rival of Nathan Drake and the leader of a group of Southeast Asian pirates.

 Raja first met Drake before the events of Uncharted: Eye of Indra, where they worked together on a job.
 Drake double-crosses him, however, and Eddy continues to hold a grudge.
 Raja again encounters Drake during Eye of Indra, where Drake enlists his help in stealing the valuable Eye of Indra from Daniel Pinkerton.

-In Drake's Fortune, Eddy and his gang are hired by Gabriel Roman.
+In Drake's Fortune, Eddy and his gang of pirates are hired by Gabriel Roman.
 Raja helps Roman capture Drake, though he and Fisher escape.
 After large numbers of his men begin mysteriously dying, Raja becomes convinced that the island is cursed, and tries to convince Roman to stop looking for the treasure.
 When he does so, Roman accuses him of cowardice and fires him; Raja pulls a gun on Roman, but is stopped by Navarro.
 Raja is next seen looking for the treasure himself, and tries to have Drake killed one last time by sending the last of his men after him and Fisher.
-When Drake and Fisher find the room where El Dorado is supposedly located, they are followed by Raja and his last surviving pirate, running from a large number of cursed Spaniards.
+When Drake and Fisher find the room where El Dorado is supposedly located, they are followed by Raja and his last surviving pirate, running from a large number of cursed zombie-like Spaniards.
 He and Drake briefly work together to fight the creatures while Elena tries to find a way out for them.
-During the gun battle, Raja takes his opportunity to tell Drake how much he hates him, though it may also be his way of admitting that despite their animosity, he always held a begrudging respect for Drake.
-Eventually, Raja is dragged down a hole by one of the so-called "Descendants" after being bitten and is presumed dead.
+During the battle, Raja takes his opportunity to tell Drake how much he hates him, though it may also be his way of admitting that despite their animosity, he always held a begrudging respect for Drake.
+Eventually, Raja is dragged down a hole by one of the so-called "Descendants" after being bitten, and is presumed dead.
 His famous line is "Don't mess with Eddy Raja!"